BradleyNgu/cuHacking/readdme.md

 # Waste Sorting System

-A comprehensive automated waste sorting system that uses computer vision, machine learning, and robotics to sort waste items into recycling and garbage.
-The system includes a crypto-based rewards program for recycling cans, a web analytics dashboard, and a database for tracking sorting history.
+A comprehensive automated waste sorting system that uses computer vision, machine learning, and a servo mechanism to sort waste items into recycling and garbage.
+The system includes a web analytics dashboard and a database for tracking sorting history.

 ## Features

 - **Computer Vision Classification**: Automatically identifies cans, recyclables, and garbage
-- **Automatic Sorting**: Mechanically sorts items into appropriate bins
+- **Automatic Sorting**: Mechanically sorts items into appropriate bins using a servo-controlled platform
-- **Token Rewards**: Earn crypto tokens for recycling cans (valued at $0.05 per can)
 - **Analytics Dashboard**: Web interface to view statistics and sorting history
 - **Custom Model Training**: Train your own classification model for better accuracy
 - **Data Tracking**: Store images and sorting data for analysis